Mirthis/create-t3-turbo-clerk-neon/README.md

 ## Know issues

-- **NativeWind is not working in the expo app, so styling is not showing**
-  This has been reported as an [issue](https://github.com/t3-oss/create-t3-turbo/issues/910) against the original repo and requiring a fix on the NativeWind side.

 - **Enabling Edge Runtinme on RSC is throwing a TRPC error**
   I had to remove the use of the edge runtime from the Next App homepage as this cause an exception that I cannot trace down and resolve.
 This also happens to me on a clean version of the original create-t3-turbo repo.